alchemab/parapred-pytorch/README.md

 ## Additional notes

 ### How Parapred works
-We strongly encourage you to read the paper by [Liberis et al., 2018.](https://academic.oup.com/bioinformatics/article/34/17/2944/4972995) as it contains details on the training and testing that led up to this work.
+We encourage you to read the paper by [Liberis et al., 2018](https://academic.oup.com/bioinformatics/article/34/17/2944/4972995) as it contains details on the training and testing that led up to the neural network architecture and parameters.
 In short,
 * Parapred first featurises sequences in to a `(B x F x L)` tensor, where `F = 28, L = 40`
 * Parapred then applies a masked 1D convolution; the output is still `(B x F x L)`, but a mask is applied to "zero out" positions that should really be pads.